mercadopago/devsite-docs/guides/checkout-api-v2/make-test-purchase.en.md

 >
 > To test the integration, it is important that you use another browser or log out of your Mercado Pago account, as the buyer data must be different from the seller data.

-With the credentials configured, follow the steps below to make the test purchase.
+With the credentials in hand, follow the steps below to make the test purchase.

-1. Start the integration configured with the **Seller test user credentials**.
+1. Start the integration configured with the **Test credentials**.
-2. Enter the buyer test user email.
+2. Enter your e-mail (remembering that it must be different from the email you use on Mercado Pago)
 3. Confirm the purchase.

 Done!
 Once these steps are finished, the integration will be complete and you will be able to use your production credentials to use the Checkout API.
 For more information, see the section [Requirements to go to production](/developers/en/docs/checkout-api/integration-test/go-to-production-requirements)